LeddarTech and Seoul Robotics partner on Lidar AI vision

 Sensing with light

-Lidar technology was in its own pursuit of driverless cars, but is nevertheless used by the majority of competitors.
+Lidar technology was famously spurned by Tesla in its own pursuit of driverless cars, but is nevertheless used by the majority of competitors.
 The visual equivalent of radar, lidar involves measuring distances by shining a laser on an object and sensing its reflection.
 Extant since the 1960s, the technology found uses in many geographical pursuits such as surveying before being harnessed for autonomous vehicles.

 “The collaboration yields a solution to greatly ease and accelerate the integration of the Leddar Pixell in a wide range of applications in mobility and industrial markets.”